gdanezis/Design_and_Professional_Skills/README.md

 ## Building the lecture notes

 Since we are computer scientists we have integrated the production of lecture notes into a proper build system and a sophisticated tool chain to avoid errors in code fragments.
-In order to compile the lecture notes you will need: latex (with the beamer class, tikz and the UCL templates); python3; the doit and pytest packages.
+In order to compile the lecture notes you will need: latex (with the beamer class, tikz and the UCL beamer templates); python3; the doit, pytest and Pygments packages.

 You will need git, and to clone this repository locally.
 When all the dependencies are installed you may simply type `doit' in each topic folder to build the slides into a pdf.
 Under the hood this runs all unit tests and doctests, produces figures from running code, and finally compiles the latex into a pdf file.